 Each ruin pub in Budapest has a vibe all its own.
 From crazy funky to simply crazy to outdoor garden party, you can find pretty much any kind of ruin bar you’re looking for.
-On our most recent trip to Budapest, we went on a quest to see how many of these fun places we could check out in just a few short days.
-Here’s a look at some of the great ruin pubs we discovered.
+We’ve been to Budapest three times, and each time we go on a quest to see how many of these fun places we can check out.
+Here’s a look at some of the best ruin bars we’ve visited.

-Szimpla Kert is the granddaddy of the ruin pubs.
-At over 12 years old, Szimpla is easily one of the most well-known ruin pubs and is exceedingly popular with tourists thanks to its inclusion in just about every guide book and website around.
+Szimpla Kert is the granddaddy of the ruins pub.
+At nearly 20 years old, Szimpla is easily one of the most famous bars in Budapest and is exceedingly popular with tourists thanks to its inclusion in just about every guide book and website around.
 Just because it’s touristy doesn’t mean it’s not worth a visit.

-The décor at Szimpla ruin bar is the definition of eclectic.
+The décor at Szimpla Kert is the definition of eclectic.
 Everywhere you look, there’s something unexpected and seemingly random.
 From disco balls and bright Christmas lights to a nest of old computer monitors that I’m pretty sure are a fire hazard, there’s something to catch your attention everywhere.

 Around the various rooms and spaces at Szimpla Kert, you can find plenty of choices of cocktails, beer, and wine, all at prices that seem downright cheap if you’re coming from the US or many places in Western Europe.
 There’s also a reasonable range of food options, including sausage, chicken fingers, and an array of sandwiches.